Skip to main content

 Stackra GEO card showing AI crawler access status for GPTBot, OAI-SearchBot, ClaudeBot, Google-Extended, and PerplexityBot alongside schema readiness and entity clarity signals

-The most foundational GEO signal.
-Stackra reads and parses your robots.txt and checks access for each major AI crawler independently — not just as a pass or fail on the file as a whole.
+The most foundational GEO signal, and the one that answers "is my site visible to ChatGPT, Claude, and Perplexity?"
+Stackra reads and parses your robots.txt and checks access for each major AI crawler independently, not just as a pass or fail on the file as a whole.

 GPTBot